 In operation, the DMI allows a user to discover and select the language to use on all subsequent requests in the following manner.
 A user of the MI interface can issue the DmiListLanguages() to retrieve a list of the languages that are currently available for a given component.
 The DMI Service Provider will return queries to all commands using the default (first) language installed for a component, unless or until the application uses the DmiSetConfig() function to change the response language.
-An application can issue this call at any time, and as often as needed, but it should be noted that for the periods between invocations of this function, all DMI functions will use the currently set language to build responses.
-If a component does not have the requested language installed to support a given request, then the DMI Service Provider will use the default (first) language for the response, and an error code of DMIERR_DEFAULT_LANGUAGE_RETURNED will be returned to the caller.
+An application can issue this call at any time, and as often as needed, but it should be noted that for the periods between invocations of this function, all DMI functions will use the currently set language installed to support a given request, then the DMI Service Provider will use the default (first) language for the response, and an error code of DMIERR\DEFAULT\LANGUAGE\RETURNED will be returned to the caller.